 Initially, the Bicycle Board had a few false starts trying to improve Morgantown’s bicycling infrastructure.
 We quickly learned that we had to build many relationships both within the City and up through the WVDOT.

-The Bicycle Board expresses its gratitude to Dan Boroff, Jeff Mikorski and Terry Hough for showing us the relationships that we had to build and for providing the linkages that we needed.
+The Bicycle Board expresses its gratitude to Dan Boroff, Jeff Mikorski, Chris Fletcher and Terry Hough for showing us the relationships that we had to build and for providing the linkages that we needed.

 Now, we also express our gratitude to Terrence Moore for making Bicycle Friendly Community achievement a priority in City staff goals and objectives.

-After a few false starts trying to improve our infrastructure, the Bicycle Board decided to make Education a top priority.
+Early on, the Bicycle Board decided to make Education a top priority.
 In 2007, most Bicycle Board members completed the LAB Traffic Skills 101 course.
 That same year, 2 of us earned LAB certification to teach it and we now have 5 certified instructors.
 WV only has 1 other instructor and we brought him along.
 For 4 years now, we have been teaching Confident City Cycling at the Public Safety Center and at WVU.
 At the website, BikeMorgantown.com you can learn about Confident City Cycling and register for the courses.

+We hereby express our gratitude to Tom Arnold, Parking Authority Director whose pro-active guidance and action brought us the quality short-term bicycle parking we now have downtown.

-Although we had a few false starts trying to improve our infrastructure, over the past several years, we have made progress with the City and the WVDOH at correcting remarkably dangerous infrastructure defects such as holes and in-line drainage grates that can trap a bicycle’s front wheel.The Bicycle Board continues to develop a comprehensive Morgantown Bicycling Plan to address all the 6 E’s.
+Teamwork fostered by Bill Austin, MPO Director; Dan Boroff; Terry Hough and recently Damien Davis enabled us over the past several years to make progress with the City and the WVDOH at correcting remarkably dangerous infrastructure defects such as holes and in-line drainage grates that can trap a bicycle’s front wheel.
+Bill has established a working relationship between the Bicycle Board and particularly Bryan Radabaugh, WVDOH District 4 Design Engineer that will likely result in future WVDOH roadway improvements becoming Complete Streets.

+The Bicycle Board continues to develop a comprehensive Morgantown Bicycling Plan to address all the 6 E’s.
 In the coming year, we hope to increase our emphasis in Enforcement.

 In 1993, Portland Oregon decided to become a Bicycle Friendly Community.
 From 1993 to 2009, they succeeded in moving more than 5% of their traffic from motor vehicles to bicycles.
 Portland’s Mayor, Sam Adams recently stated, "for the equivalent cost of a single mile of freeway, we have a bike infrastructure."